kevinmc1970/moviecatalog/README.md

 The interface is very straightforward and not styled

 Constraints
-Movies cannot be created without a Director
+Movies cannot be created without a Director.
-Ratings cannot be created without a Movie
+Ratings cannot be created without a Movie.

 Database is H2 and is persisted even after the application is stopped on http://localhost:8080/h2